nicole-numfocus/pandas-czi/proposal.md

 which any numpydoc-using project can benefit from.

-If possible, we'd like this project to be undertaken by a member of an unrepresented minority, with mentorship provided by the pandas maintaiers.
+If possible, we'd like this project to be undertaken by a member of an unrepresented minority, with mentorship provided by the pandas maintainers.
 This project primarily requires experience with *using* pandas, NumPy, and related libraries, rather that deep knowledge of pandas' internals.